 - 5.9.1 Appeals (Academic) must be made only by those students who have an exceptional situation or problem which has affected their performance in a module.
-An appeal can be made only for the following reasons: - Where a student did not attend an assessment and could not submit the non-attendance form and supporting evidence to the Faculty before the results were published because of valid reasons; - b) If the students' marks were affected because of any administrative error or mistake on the part of the College; - c) If the College did not follow its academic regulations in relation to that assessment; - d) If the assessment procedures were unfair in some way: - e) If the student's performance was affected by an exceptional personal situation and for which valid supporting evidence can be produced. - 5.9.2 Appeals must be submitted within two weeks of the examination results being published and handed in to the Registry Department. - 5.9.3 Appeals on results from previous semesters will not be accepted. - 5.9.4 Students cannot question the academic judgment of the examiners. - 5.9.5 The College applies a quality assurance system which endorses moderation by a second marker, UK External Examiners and confirmed by the Examination Boards and by the University of Bedfordshire. - 5.9.6 Examiners are required to mark assessments fairly but accurately and according to marking schemes and criteria for each assessment which are approved by
+An appeal can be made only for the following reasons: - Where a student did not attend an assessment and could not submit the non-attendance form and supporting evidence to the Faculty before the results were published because of valid reasons; - b) If the students' marks were affected because of any administrative error or mistake on the part of the College;

-- External Examiners.
-Examiners cannot unfairly downgrade a student nor can they be overgenerous in awarding marks to any student. - 5.9.7 Hence, an appeal which asks for an assessment mark or examination result to be changed or re-marked without proper academic grounds for such reconsideration will be rejected by the Appeals Committee. - 5.9.8 Appeals Forms are available in the Registry and must be clearly completed (in English) along with supporting evidence. - 5.9.9 Students cannot appeal for repeated referral opportunities in a module for any reason.
-If students cannot pass an assessment after a referral, this means that their understanding of the module is weak, and they must retake the module. - 5.9.10 The outcome of the Appeals Committee will normally be made available within three weeks after the appeal has been submitted by the student.
-It is the responsibility of the student to find out the outcome of his/her appeal submission. - 5.9.11 Only the Appeals Committee is able to consider the outcome of student results, and its decisions are confirmed by the Board of Examiners.
-Exceptionally, if further information becomes available to support a case that has already been considered by the committee, this can be presented to the Committee along with a clear explanation of why this information was not previously available. - 5.9.12 Appeals made for the following reasons will be rejected: - a) To check/review the marks or grades awarded in an assessment; - b) Non-attempt of an assessment due to the student's failure to inform himself/herself about the dates of the examination/assessment. - c) Non-attempt of an assessment/poor performance due to lack of awareness of the college's academic regulations; - d) Requests for more than one referral opportunity in a module; - e) To be awarded a pass when the Examination Board has already awarded a referral or fail in a module. - f) To be awarded a higher grade in an assessment. - 5.9.13 An administration fee will be charged when the written appeal is submitted.
+- c) If the College did not follow its academic regulations in relation to that assessment; - d) If the assessment procedures were unfair in some way: - e) If the student's performance was affected by an exceptional personal situation and for which valid supporting evidence can be produced. - 5.9.2 Appeals must be submitted within two weeks of the examination results being published and handed in to the Registry Department. - 5.9.3 Appeals on results from previous semesters will not be accepted. - 5.9.4 Students cannot question the academic judgment of the examiners. - 5.9.5 The College applies a quality assurance system which endorses moderation by a second marker, UK External Examiners and confirmed by the Examination Boards and by the University of Bedfordshire's scheme board. - 5.9.6 An appeal which asks for an assessment mark or examination result to be changed or re-marked without proper academic grounds for such reconsideration will be rejected by the Appeals Committee. - 5.9.7 Appeals Forms are available in the Registry Department and must be clearly completed (in English) along with supporting evidence. - 5.9.8 Students cannot appeal for repeated referral opportunities in a module for any reason.
+If students cannot pass an assessment after a referral, this means that their understanding of the module is weak, and they must retake the module. - 5.9.9 The outcome of the Appeals Committee will normally be made available within three weeks after the appeal has been submitted by the student.
+It is the responsibility of the student to find out the outcome of his/her appeal submission. - 5.9.10 Only the Appeals Committee is able to consider the outcome of student results, and its decisions are confirmed by the Board of Examiners.
+Exceptionally, if further information becomes available to support a case that has already been considered by the committee, this can be presented to the Committee along with a clear explanation of why this information was not previously available. - 5.9.11 Appeals made for the following reasons will be rejected: - To check/review the marks or grades awarded in an assessment; - b) Non-attempt of an assessment due to the student's failure to inform himself/herself about the dates of the examination/assessment. - c) Non-attempt of an assessment/poor performance due to lack of awareness of the college's academic regulations or misreading the results; - d) Requests for additional referral opportunities in a module; - e) To be awarded a pass when the Examination Board has already awarded a referral or fail in a module. - f) To be awarded a higher grade in an assessment. - 5.9.12 An administration fee will be charged when the written appeal is submitted.